codeslake/DMENet/deconvolution/readme.md

     > * For the DPDD dataset, refer [here](https://www.eecs.yorku.ca/~abuolaim/eccv_2020_dp_defocus_deblurring/dataset.html).
     > * The RealDOF test set is the test set that we used for the defocus deblurring paper, which is provisionally accepted to CVPR2021.
 We will release the test set soon.

-2. In the matlab console, type follwoing for the evaluation.
+2. In the matlab console, type following for the evaluation.

     ```
     >> run_DMENet_deconv([DATASET], is_gpu, gpu_num)